Gigi Foster

-Gigi Foster is a U.S born academic and economist.
+Gigi Foster is a U.S. born academic and economist.
 She is currently a professor of economics at the University of New South Wales.

 She regularly appears in the Australian media on the topic of economics, having been a panellist on discussion television show Q&A and host of a radio show on the ABC.

 Education

 Foster received a Bachelor of Arts (Ethics, Politics, and Economics) from Yale University, and completed a PhD in economics at the University of Maryland.

 Career

 Podcast

 Foster hosts The Economists on the ABC with Australian economics journalist Peter Martin.

 COVID-19

-Foster attracted criticism over her stance to Australia's response to the COVID-19 pandemic.
-In particular, she criticised the COVID Zero-centred approach adopted by Victoria and other jurisdictions within Australia, believing that the costs to the economy outweighed the potential benefits of reducing case numbers.
-Her then-employer the University of New South Wales distanced themselves from her comments which were televised during the show Q&A.
+Foster has criticised the COVID Zero-centred approach adopted by Victoria and other jurisdictions within Australia, believing that the costs to the economy outweighed the potential benefits of reducing case numbers.
+Her employer the University of New South Wales distanced themselves from her comments which were televised during the show Q&A.

 Accomplishments

 Gigi Foster was named Young Economist of The Year for 2019 by the Economics Society of Australia.